0xjjpa/chimalli/README.md

 `npm run blockchain`

 1. In a separate tab, compile and deploy our sample contracts.
-This process can be done individually through `truffle`, or you can just run the following command to do both.
+This process can be done individually through `truffle compile && truffle migrate`, or you can just run the following command to do both.

 `npm run build:backend`

+If you have any issues, you can always do `npm run build:backend-reset`, which will trigger a `truffle migrate --reset` instead of a normal `truffle migrate`.

 1. You should had seen a bunch of commands in your `ganache` console.
 In another terminal, we’ll run our frontend to start interacting with our application.